alphagov/government-service-design-manual/service-manual/digital-by-default/index.md

 <div class="intro">

-  <p>The <a href="http://publications.cabinetoffice.gov.uk/digital/strategy/">Government Digital Strategy</a> committed the government to ensuring all new or redesigned transactional services meet a Digital by Default Service Standard from April 2014.</p>
+  <p>The <a href="http://publications.cabinetoffice.gov.uk/digital/strategy/">Government Digital Strategy</a> committed the government to ensuring all new or redesigned digital services meet this standard from April 2014.</p>

-  <p>To do this, teams must demonstrate that they have met the criteria below before launch, and must be able to maintain this quality for the full life of the service.</p>
+  <p>To do this, teams must demonstrate that they have met the criteria below, and must be able to maintain this quality for the full life of their service.</p>

   <h2>Common questions</h2>
   <ul>